-Whilst there are a number of minor changes to the new Ofsted Inspection Framework the most significant change is how Ofsted determine the overall effectiveness schools.
-The overall effectiveness will now be determined by the following four areas.
+Whilst there are a number of minor changes to the new Ofsted Inspection Framework the most significant change is how Ofsted determines the overall effectiveness schools.
+The overall effectiveness will now be determined by the following four key areas:

 - Quality of education (teaching, learning, assessment and outcomes)